-Dry Christmas trees can quickly become a fire hazard.
-Dry trees can be a major source of fuel in a fire.
+Christmas trees can quickly become a fire hazard as they dry out, potentially becoming a major source of fuel in a fire.
 A dry tree can even burn faster than newspaper, the National Fire Protection Association (NFPA) says.

 Here's how you can recycle your tree this season: